 Many inexperienced rapid detox centers are still using general anesthesia to put the patient “to sleep” during the procedure.
-During general anesthesia, doctors usually insert a breathing tube to help the patient breathe; this tube might be used for 2-6 hours and requires the patient to receive large doses of anesthesia to tolerate the discomfort that the tube could cause.
-This form of detoxification carries additional risks and troubles that are unnecessary to reach an opioid detoxification
+During general anesthesia, doctors usually insert a breathing tube to help the patient breathe; this tube might be used for 2-6 hours and requires the patient to receive large doses of anesthesia to tolerate the tube’s discomfort.
+This form of detoxification carries additional risks and troubles that are unnecessary to reach opioid detoxification.

 Detox Under Sedation

 Sedation is a form of anesthesia, but it is quite different from general anesthesia.
-While sedation spares the patient from experiencing uncomfortable withdrawal symptoms as well as general anesthesia, sedation does not require a breathing tube.
+While sedation spares the patient from experiencing uncomfortable withdrawal symptoms and general anesthesia, sedation does not require a breathing tube.
 Furthermore, detoxification under sedation is much safer than the old protocols with general anesthesia, and they also have less post-treatment side effects.

 Waismann Method® Opioid Detox

 Waismann Method® has been the leading provider of opioid detox under sedation.
-Patients are admitted to a private room of a full-service accredited hospital at least a day before the detox.
-This extra time allows for a comprehensive medical evaluation, in-depth understanding of each patient’s unique tolerance and response to key medications, and adequate pre-treatment preparation for smoother detoxification.
+Patients are admitted to a full-service accredited hospital’s private room at least a day before the detox.
+This extra time allows for a comprehensive medical evaluation, an in-depth understanding of each patient’s unique tolerance and response to key medications, and adequate pre-treatment preparation for smoother detoxification.

 What Happens After Rapid Detox Under Anesthesia?

 Even though anesthesia detox allows patients to achieve complete opioid detoxification, they will still experience a period of physical and emotional regulation.
 When professionals appropriately assist this transitional phase, it can be smooth and successful.
 When family members try to diagnose and control symptoms, things can escalate in the wrong direction rapidly.